2019 Texting and Driving Statistics

 - Drivers aged 20 to 29 were the most likely to report using a cell phone while driving.

-- 40% of teen drivers said they have been in a motor vehicle when the driver used a cell phone in a way that put people in danger.
+- 40% of teen drivers said they have been in a motor vehicle when the driver used a cell phone in a way that cause a car accident.

 - Surfing the web is another form of distracted driving.
 Approximately 19% of drivers — including teens — engage in this behavior.